-During my last visit to Las Vegas, I had my first chances to play Face Up Pai Gow Poker while staying at Red Rock Casino Resort and Treasure Island.
+During a visit to Las Vegas before the pandemic, I had my first chance to play Face Up Pai Gow Poker while staying at Red Rock Casino Resort and Treasure Island.
 I first heard about it on the best recreational gaming podcast, and You Can Bet on That.
 If you haven’t heard of Mark & Dr. Mike, you are missing out.
 I suggest you binge-listen for three days and learn something from these two funny and informative guys.

 I have learned to love Pai Gow Poker for many reasons.
 The low house edge, slow pace, many pushed hands, and a chance to relax.
 With a high minimum such as $15, $20, or mostly $25, it’s usually found in Asian game areas, or better yet, high-limit rooms.
 Hard Rock Atlantic City has Pai Gow Poker in the nicest Asian Game area I have played in.